tm1611/Time-Series-with-R/README.md

 # Time-Series-with-R
 Notes and Code of the "Time Series with R" Track on DataCamp.

-To see the files correctly as intended the html files need to be downloaded on local machine or you can type in the URL into this [preview tool](http://htmlpreview.github.io/).
+To view the html files correctly I suggest the following:

+1. Download the files to your local machine or
+2. simply copy/paste the URL of the respective html file into this [preview tool](http://htmlpreview.github.io/).